balanced-dev/yuzu-docs/docs/definition/markup.md

   color: #3F3F3F;
 }
 ```
-?> Confused by the `.scss` file?
-Head on over to the "Definition Style" section to learn more
+?> Confused by/want to know more about the `.scss` file?
+Head on over to the ["Style"](definition/style) section to learn more

 But again this solution is not without its issues.
 What happens when another block (say `parPersonProfile`) is added which also needs to use `parSectionHeading` and it too has a dark background like `parBlog`.
 Do you change the selector within the sectionHeading SCSS file to `.person-profile &, .blog &`?

-Perhaps now you may evolve it to be more of a generic class and move away from using the outer blocks' classes to style within.
+Perhaps now you may evolve it to be more of a generic class and move away from using the outer blocks' classes as selectors within the `_parSectionHeading` stylesheet.
 Something like `.black-background` or maybe to cover both instances to avoid having to add to a selector everytime a block needs to use `parSectionHeading`.

 But where would you put it?
 At the root of the parent block?
-Introduce a new tag just to wrap `parSectionHeading` like so:
+No, that wouldn't make sense as it purely relates to `parSectionHeading`.
+Introducing a new element to wrap `parSectionHeading` like so would surely be cleanest?:
 ```handlebars
 <section class="blog">
     <div class="black-background">